lyndon025/playtested/src/content/article/2023-10-10-an-upcoming-25d-rpg-with-distinctive-art-and-combat--demo-impressions---astra-knights-of-.md

 ---
-title: "An upcoming 2.5D RPG with distinctive art and combat | Demo Impressions - ASTRA: Knights of Veda"
+author: lyndonguitar
+category: Review
-description: "ASTRA: Knights of Veda is an upcoming 2.5D gacha RPG with a captivating dark narrative and visually captivating art.
+description: 'ASTRA: Knights of Veda is an upcoming 2.5D gacha RPG with a captivating dark narrative and visually captivating art.
 It is set to release on PC, with a demo already available for players to try, and a mobile version is also in development.
-The gameplay in ASTRA shares similarities with titles such as Dragon Blaze and Astlibra Revision, offering a hack and slash RPG experience."
+  The gameplay in ASTRA shares similarities with titles such as Dragon Blaze and Astlibra Revision, offering a hack and slash RPG experience.'
+featured: false
 pubDate: 2023-10-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "astlibra-revision"]
+tags:
-featured: false
+- taptap
+- astlibra-revision
-thumb: ""
+thumb: ''
+title: 'An upcoming 2.5D RPG with distinctive art and combat | Demo Impressions -
+  ASTRA: Knights of Veda'
 ---

 ASTRA: Knights of Veda is an upcoming 2.5D gacha RPG with a captivating dark narrative and visually captivating art.
 It is set to release on PC, with a demo already available for players to try, and a mobile version is also in development.
 The gameplay in ASTRA shares similarities with titles such as Dragon Blaze and Astlibra Revision, offering a hack and slash RPG experience.